rozukke/totem-config/README.md

 ZMK configuration for the 38 key [TOTEM keyboard](https://github.com/GEIGEIGEIST/TOTEM) by GEISTGEIST.

 I use this layout for my work as a software engineer and casually.
-It is designed to impede as little as possible on quick, common actions, such as typing and navigation (looking at you, home row mods).
+It is designed for minimal timing ambiguity, instant responsiveness, and to impede as little as possible on quick, common actions, such as typing and navigation (looking at you, home row mods).
 To this end, it uses the extra keys afforded by the TOTEM to make certain actions easier.

 ## Design
 The general usecase for this layout is with a window manager and terminal multiplexer.